 言語選択

-We gratefully acknowledge the work of CELF Founding Director, Professor Dr Masaki Oda, who wrote to students:
+We gratefully acknowledge the work of CELF First Director, Professor Dr Masaki Oda, who wrote to students:

 “You will not be penalized for not being able to imitate ‘native speakers’ perfectly.
 Instead, we will constantly reflect what you can do, and gradually improve English as it is used in the real world, step by step.”